sskeirik/archiso-headless-toolkit/README.md

 This process is very slow---it is much more advisable to script your installation process so that you avoid these kind of errors.

+### VM Introspection using Installation ISO

+One can inspect the VM filesystem state by re-attaching the installation ISO, connecting to the VM, and then mounting and `chroot`ing into the VM filesystem.